 The exhibition includes works that are important for the profile of the collection along with new acquisitions, gifts and loans from private collections.
 It combines monographic and thematic groups of works from Sigmar Polke to Monika Baer, from Tamara Grcic, Shannon Bool and Norbert Schwontkowski all the way to John Bock.
 A complex pathway arises for encountering the works: Outside and inside spaces can be walked into, are measured cartographically, are opened into uncertain interiors; the body is declared to be a battle zone; faces transform themselves into masks, the self plays various roles.
 Painting reveals itself to be tangled texture and smooth surface, orderly and disorderly overlapping, an alchemical mixture of exoticism and popular culture.
 Materials engage in extended discussions, photographic series gather the world into flexible repositories, painting and photography investigate the simultaneity of the clear and the unclear.

-A room for children with works by Patricia Thoma issues an invitation to transform papers.
 The museum becomes a “space for imaginative actions” (Albert Oehlen).

 Adam Adach, Horst Antes, Thomas Arnolds, Ed Atkins, Monika Baer, Sarah Ball, Rolf Bier, Bernhard Johannes & Anna Blume, John Bock, Reto Boller, Shannon Bool, Peter Brüning, Michael Buthe, Thomas Demand, Jadé Fadojutimi, Max Frintrop, Bruno Goller, Tamara Grcic, Lotta Hannerz, Charline von Heyl, Stephan Huber, Olav Christopher Jenssen, Maximilian Kirmse, Jürgen Klauke, Imi Knoebel, Christof Kohlhöfer, Nanne Meyer, Albert Oehlen, Susanne Paesler, Sigmar Polke, Gerhard Richter, Rolf Rose, Jörg Sasse, Thomas Scheibitz, Kristina Schuldt, Andreas Schulze, Norbert Schwontkowski, Wiebke Siem, Andreas, Slominski, Rosemarie Trockel, Markus Weggenmann, Birgit Werres